Train Boarding Process

 At Washington, DC, Philadelphia - 30th Street Station, New York - Penn Station, Boston - South Station, Chicago and Albany, we invite select passengers to move from the waiting area to the platform first.
 If you're in one of these groups, we'll need to verify your eligibility for early boarding, so be sure to have your eTicket open on your device screen or printed ticket handy while waiting to board.

 - Amtrak Guest Rewards Select Executive and Select Plus members (for those stations which have pre-boarding for these program members in place)

 - Passengers traveling in Acela Express First class

 - Passengers traveling in non-Acela Express Business class

 At some stations it may be necessary to close boarding gates three to ten minutes prior to train departure to make sure you can board your train safely.

-How do I know the gate/track of my train?
+How do I know my train's gate and track?

 Boarding gates are usually posted 15 minutes prior to a train's departure.
 Many stations have monitors and signs that display the boarding gate locations for each train.

 At many stations, Amtrak customer service representatives will make announcements about boarding times and gate locations